candidelabs/super-dapps/dapps/retropool-v2/README.md

 </div>
 <br/>

-Smart contract wallets that support [EIP-5792](https://eips.ethereum.org/EIPS/eip-5792).
-EOA wallets like Metamask cannot execute bundled function calls
+Smart contract wallets that support batching functionality with EIP-5792.
+Learn how to integrate [batching into your dapp](https://docs.candide.dev/dapps/guides/batch-transactions).

 ## Gas Sponsorship